sc-forks/solidity-coverage/docs/upgrade.md

 First, follow [the installation instructions](#how-to-install-070) and see if it works.

-:rabbit2: It does!? :/
+:rabbit2: It does!?
+Bye.

 :elephant: It does not.
-Good.
+Good...

 #### Are you using Truffle V5?